cestoon/bbk-social-data-visual.github.io/docs/about.md

 ---
 layout: page
 title: About this website
-description: this website is a assignment for course 02806 Social data analysis and visualization Spring 23
+description: this website is the final project for course 02806 Social data analysis and visualization Spring 23
 feature_image: images/self-portray.jpeg
 ---